-As with other technology and communications Account (like your name and password, phone number, date of birth or payment information).

-- Information that we collect as you use our services: - Information about your apps, browsers and devices. such as unique identifiers tied to the browser, application or device that you're using and information about the interaction of your apps, browsers and devices with our services (like IP address. crash reports and system activity). - Information about your activity in our services, services.
-For example, collecting and analysing IP addresses and cookie data to protect against automated abuse.
+- Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information). - Information that we collect as you use our services: - Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like

-- Protect against harm to the rights, property or safety of Google, our users or the public, including disclosing information to government authorities.
-For example, responding to legal process or enforceable requests from governments and courts to disclose data, after carefully reviewing each request to make sure that it satisfies applicable laws.
+- such as spam, malware, and illegal content. - Detect, prevent, or otherwise address fraud, abuse, security, or technical issues with our services.
+For example, collecting and analyzing IP addresses and cookie data to protect against automated abuse. - Protect against harm to the rights, property or safety of Google, our users, or the public, including disclosing information to government authorities.
+For example, responding to legal process or enforceable requests from governments and courts to disclose data, after carefully reviewing each request to make sure it satisfies applicable laws.

-- research that

-improves our

-services for our

-users and

-benefits the

-public.
-For

-example,

-processing

-Why and how we process S data

-companies, Google regularly receives requests from governments and courts around the world to disclose user data.
-Respect for the privacy and security of data that you store with Google underpins our approach to complying with these legal requests.
-Our legal team reviews each and every request, regardless of type, and we frequently push back when a request appears to be overly broad or doesn't follow the correct process.
+Why y and how we process a law pro meet any applicable n, regulation, legal ocess or enforceable vernmental request. amples of processing ivities: • Like other technology and communications companies, Google regularly receives requests from governments and courts around the world to disclose user data.
+Respect for the privacy and security of data you store with complying with these legal requests.
+Our legal team reviews request, regardless of frequently push back appears to be overly each and every type, and we when a request broad or doesn't follow the correct to retain certain information for sometimes require us purposes like financial record-keeping, such as information about a payment you've made to Google for process.

-- Legal obligations

-sometimes require us

-to retain certain

-information for

-purposes like financial

-record-keeping, such

-as information about

-a payment that you've

-made to Google for

-tax or accounting

-purposes.

-- Various laws and regulations require us to put in place measures to confirm that our users are old enough to use our services.
-To help determine your age, we process the date of